Resolvent estimates on asymptotically cylindrical manifolds and on the half line: Continuation of the resolvent

 Here we have also bounded $|\pr(z)-E |\leq d_h(z,E\pm i0)$, which is weaker than the estimate from Lemma \ref{l:projdiff} since we will have $d_h(z,E\pm i0)=O(\mu (h))$.
 If we choose $C' $ sufficiently small, the coefficients of $\| \chi R(z)\chi\|$ on the right hand side above will be small enough that the terms with $\|\chi R(z)\chi\|$ can be absorbed in the left hand side, proving the result. \end{proof}

-\textbf{Acknowledgements.} The authors are grateful to Semyon Dyatlov, Plamen Stefanov, and Maciej Zworski for helpful discussions.
+\textbf{Acknowledgements.} The authors are grateful to Semyon Dyatlov, Plamen Stefanov, and Maciej Zworski for helpful discussions, and to the anonymous referees for many helpful comments, corrections, and suggestions.
 Thanks also to the Simons Foundation for support through the Collaboration Grants for Mathematicians program.
+KD was partially supported by the National Science Foundation grant DMS-1708511.